OpenScienceMOOC/Module-1-Open-Principles/content_development/Task_2.md

 ---
 # Task 2: Developing your digital researcher profile

-This task is designed for .
+This task is designed for researchers who want to help to build their online profile while helping to amplify their work.
+Think of this task like a way of creating an online CV for your work.

 Estimated time to complete:  minutes.

+Estimated time saved: .

 ## Table of contents